jon-jacky/Piety/editors/edsel.md

     restores its saved cursor location.
 This becomes the new current line, dot.

 - **o1** deletes all windows except the current window.

 By default, the *edsel* command region displays just two lines.
 This is usually not enough to show all of the output from some commands, for example *n* (list buffers).
 Use the *c* option to set more lines when you invoke *edsel* (see examples above).
-Or, to change the number command lines at any time during an editing session, use Python commands to reassign *cmd_h*, then rescale the display:
+Or, to change the number command lines at any time during an editing session, use the *h* command:

-    :!frame.cmd_h=12
-    :!frame.update(Op.rescale)
+- **h** assign number of lines in scrolling command region, in the parameter, for example *h 12* to assign 12 lines.
+If there is no parameter, the default of 2 lines is assigned.

 The *ed* API is avaiable in *edsel* by prefixing each call by *ed.* for example: